Mimiviridae: Molecular biology

 Three putative DNA base excision repair enzymes were characterized from Mimivirus.
 The base excision repair (BER) pathway was experimentally reconstituted using the purified recombinant proteins uracil-DNA glycosylase (mvUDG), AP endonuclease (mvAPE), and DNA polymerase X protein (mvPolX).
 When reconstituted in vitro mvUDG, mvAPE and mvPolX function cohesively to repair uracil-containing DNA predominantly by long patch base excision repair, and thus these processes likely participate in the BER pathway early in the Mimivirus life cycle.

 Clinical

 Mimiviruses have been associated with pneumonia but their significance is currently unknown.
 The only virus of this family isolated from a human to date is LBA 111.
 At the Pasteur Institute of Iran (Tehran), researchers identified mimivirus DNA in bronchoalveolar lavage (BAL) and sputum samples of a child patient, utilizing real-time PCR (2018).
 Analysis reported 99% homology of LBA111, lineage C of the Megavirus chilensis.
 With only a few reported cases previous to this finding, the legitimacy of the mimivirus as an emerging infectious disease in humans remains controversial.

 Mimivirus has also been implicated in rheumatoid arthritis.
+Specifically, Mimivirus collagen is hypothesized to trigger an autoimmunity to human collagen.